Friday, August 26, 2022

 - Global appeal

-Submissions of new work are preferred and strongly encouraged; however, we will consider submissions of work that have not been publicly displayed before.
+Submissions of new work are preferred and strongly encouraged; however, we will consider submissions of work that have been publicly displayed before.
 Applicants can submit more than one entry using one submission per form.

 All submissions must include the following: